(If you're reading this in Japan and I'm sure I have many readers there) Happy Birthday Siddhartha Gautama.

 April 8, 1975 -

-Toys in the Attic released Aerosmith third album Toys in the Attic on this date.
+Aerosmith released their third album Toys in the Attic on this date.

 The album is their most commercially successful studio LP in the US, selling over eight million copies.